MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-edge-scale-units-lbd.md

 This step creates a functional LBD environment.
 However, the environment doesn't necessarily have the same application and platform versions as the hub environment.
 Additionally, it's still missing the customizations, and it hasn't yet been enabled to work as a scale unit.

 1. Follow the instructions in [Setup and deploy on-premises environments (Platform update 41 and later)](../../fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md).
 You must use Supply Chain Management version 10.0.21 or later across hub and scale unit environments.
+Additionally, you must use version 2.12.0 or later of the infrastructure scripts.

     > [!IMPORTANT]
     > Read the rest of this section **before** you complete the steps in that topic.